HandsOnOpenCL/Exercises-Solutions/README.md

 providing an example implementation which solves the exercises in the lecture notes.

-Each directory contains a subdirectory for each of the exercises.
-Each of these contains an implementation of the exercise or solution in C, C++ and Python.
+Within both of the Exercises and Solutions directories, there is one subdirectory per exercise.
+Within each exercise subdirectory, there are further subdirectories for each
+implementation: C, C++ and Python.